United States Secretary of Homeland Security

-The United States secretary of homeland security is the head of the United States Department of Homeland Security, the federal department tasked with ensuring public safety in the United States.
+The United States secretary of homeland security is the head of the United States Department of Homeland Security, the federal department tasked with border control, counterterrorism and other aspects of public safety in the United States.
 The secretary is a member of the Cabinet of the United States.
 The position was created by the Homeland Security Act following the terrorist attacks of September 11, 2001.

 The new department consisted primarily of components transferred from other Cabinet departments because of their role in homeland security, such as the Coast Guard, the Federal Protective Service, U.S. Customs and Border Protection (which includes the United States Border Patrol), U.S. Immigration and Customs Enforcement (which includes Homeland Security Investigations), the United States Secret Service, the Transportation Security Administration and the Federal Emergency Management Agency.

-The current secretary of homeland security since January 25, 2025 is Kristi Noem.
+The current homeland security secretary is Markwayne Mullin, who was sworn in on March 24, 2026.

 List of secretaries of homeland security

 Prior to the establishment of the U.S. Department of Homeland Security, there existed an assistant to the president for the Office of Homeland Security, which was created following the September 11 attacks in 2001.